Andrew Rutherfurd, Lord Rutherfurd: Personal life

-His wife died in 1852 and was buried with him.
-He died on 13 December 1854 at 9 St Colme Street, his Edinburgh townhouse.
-He is buried at Dean Cemetery in western Edinburgh.
+His wife died in 1852 and was buried in Dean Cemetery under a spectacular red granite pyramid.
+Lord Rutherfurd died on 13 December 1854 at 9 St Colme Street, his Edinburgh townhouse.
+He is buried with his wife at Dean Cemetery in western Edinburgh.

+He had no children and his estates passed to a nephew Andrew Clark, who conditionally changed his name to Andrew Rutherfurd-Clark.